SleekPanther/counting-inversions/README.md

 **Inversion:** index `i` is less then index `j`, but the value at `i` is greater than the value at `j` (`i` < `j`, but a<sub>i</sub> > a<sub>j</sub>)
 **This example has 6 inversions: (4,1), (4,2), (4,3), (3,1), (3,2), (2,1)**

+**Use the *array index* as the reference ranking and the *array entry* as the compared ranking**
-To find the number of inversions, we can just write out the 2 lists & **draw lines connecting identical values**
+To find the number of inversions, we can just write out the 2nd list below the 1st lists which is in sorted order & **draw lines connecting identical values**
 <img src="images/array1-crossed.png" width="400">
-Now count the number of times these lines cross (actual inversions are in color parentheses)
+Now count the number of **times these lines cross** (actual inversions are in colored parentheses)
 <img src="images/array1-inversions.png" width="500">
 Again, this example has 6 inversions: (4,1), (4,2), (4,3), (3,1), (3,2), (2,1)